scottburch/sparrow/README.md

 To run a single test or a group of tests, simply add *?spec=some%20it%20or%20description* to the end of the url the same way you would running Jamsine directly.

+example:

+to run 'should do something' use __?spec=should%20do%20something__ at the end of the url.

 ##Running tests in headless mode

 To run tests in headless mode.  type __'grunt'__ or __'grunt jasmine:headless'__